sudexp/mobile-project/README.md

 The application is designed and works on all mobile devices IOS and Android.
 Styling is thought out taking into account the used platform and differs in colors and built-in components (buttons, icons, etc.).

-The application starts with [StartScreen](screens/LoginScreen.js), where text (by default is "Online Store") bliks for 4 seconds:
+The application starts with [StartScreen](screens/LoginScreen.js), where text (by default is "Online Store") blinks for 4 seconds:

 ![alt text](screenshots/android_start.png?raw=true "StartScreen Android")
 ![alt text](screenshots/ios_start.png "StartScreen iOS")